-Construction defects are cased from a range of factors, including poor materials or inferior workmanship.
+Construction defects are caused by a range of factors, including poor materials or inferior workmanship.
 Other defects arise from a constellation of factors, such as:

 • Site selection or planning